FAQ's

 Here are some key points to consider under RICA:

 * Recording your own conversations: For example, a consultation between a clinician and a patient.
-If you are directly involved in the conversation, you are legally allowed to record it without consent.
+If a person is directly involved in the conversation, they are legally allowed to record it without consent.
 RICA permits individuals to record communications to which they are a party, either as a direct participant or in their “immediate presence” and within audible range.
-There is no legal obligation on you to inform or obtain consent from the other participants before recording, but, as discussed below, there are often good practical reasons for doing so anyway.
+There is no legal obligation to inform or obtain consent from the other participants before recording, but, as discussed below, there are often good practical reasons for doing so anyway.

 As the clinician ,is a party to the consultation, these extra steps also comply with the exception of "in connection with carrying on of business".
-While not legally necessary, it is good practice to follow them.
-Even when it might not be legally required, informing the other parties involved that you are recording can help prevent misunderstandings and build trust.
+However, even when it might not be legally required, informing the other parties involved that you are recording can help prevent misunderstandings and build trust.

 The rapid advancement of artificial intelligence (AI) technology, coupled